Second Career Options

 The Master of Architecture Degree Option

-Graduates who have earned a four- year non-architecture bachelor's degree can complete a three-and-a half-year term of study that leads to a professional Master of Architecture degree.
+Graduates who have earned a four- year non-architecture bachelor's degree from an accredited university can complete a three-and-a half-year term of study that leads to the professionally-accredited National Architectural Accrediting Board (NAAB) Master of Architecture degree.

 This course of study is meant to serve not only the recent graduate but also to provide an educational opportunity for those desiring a career change.
 Thus, the general profile of this degree candidate is someone who has had a successful undergraduate career, has a strong desire to become an architect, and is willing to commit the time and energy necessary to be successful in this rigorous program.